 By the start of the 1901 golf season, the Watson brothers having decided to go in separate directions for a few years, John Martin returned to Minnesota and was living at 3100 Hennepin Avenue South (with his profession now listed as GOLF CLUB AND BALL MKR).
 William decided to stay in California and pursue growing the game of golf by designing and building courses.

-Also, he and his father opened a retail golf shop at West Third St. in Los Angeles named William Watson Golf Accessories, which showed great foresight.
+Also, he and his father opened a retail golf shop at West Third St. in Los Angeles named the Golf Store.
 It was the first of its kind in southern California.
-His father, John Cobb, helped operate the store, made golf clubs, balls and gave lessons.
-At a time when essential golf supplies were scarce, especially in the West, William soon opened a distribution office in the Los Angeles Chamber of Commerce building, where he also drew his course designs.
+His father, John Cobb, managed the store, made golf clubs, balls and gave lessons.

+At a time when essential golf supplies were scarce, especially in the West, William soon opened William Watson Golf Accessories, a mail-order equipment company which showed great foresight--a distribution office in the Los Angeles Chamber of Commerce building, where he also drew his course designs.
 Together they also operated the Garvanza Links course in the winter months close to their home.
-In the summer months they would return to work in the mid-west or elsewhere in California.
+In the summer months John Cobb would return to work in the mid-west and William spent the summer of 1904 remodeling the Hotel Frontenac Golf Club on Round Island, NY and teaching golf there.
+(The hotel burned down in 1912).